+NM: Network Management

+NME: Network Management Entity

 SCG: Service Control Gateway

 STA: Station (Terminal)

-8.2 EUHT Core network architecture
+F.2 EUHT-5G Core network architecture

-The EUHT systemuses a flat, all-IP network architecture.
+The EUHT-5G system uses a flat, all-IP network architecture.
 The core network includes the control plane and user plane entities according to the principle of separation of control and data planes.
-The user plane entity includes a service control gateway (SCG), The control plane entity includes an MME, which can complete the functions of authentication and mobility management.
+The user plane entity includes a service control gateway (SCG), the control plane entity includes NME and MME.
+NME is responsible for the management of the network, including the distribution of network parameters.
+MME can complete the functions of authentication and mobility management.

-The EUHT standard defines the basic functions of the core network and the main functions of the core network elements.
-The most important user authentication, and mobility management related processes of the core network have been defined in the EUHT protocol specifications.
+The EUHT-5G standard defines the basic functions of the core network and the main functions of the core network elements.
+The most important user authentication, and mobility management related processes of the core network have been defined in the EUHT-5G protocol specifications.